miaconsalvo/streamevil/Art Documents/readme.md

 This folder is for all assets and art documentation/information.
 There will be 3 folders within this folder in order to better categorize our assets: Backgrounds, Characters, and User Interface.
 Eventually, we will likely also have "Sound" as a folder here.

+The github is for finalized products, for works in progress/drafts/unfinalized items please refer to the google drive: https://drive.google.com/drive/folders/1SfMhZqXLcADxwKeiQblHs9yLK_gJWlnI.

 **Asset Naming Conventions**

 Note that Ren’Py has specific file types that it can use as well as specific naming conventions for the art assets.
 Below is (my understanding) of it.